jcaip/jcaip.github.io/_posts/2018-07-22-Implementing-Distbelief.md

 This is a shame, but I couldn't figure out a clean way around this, so it's just something to keep in mind for now.

-this got us to a working prototype - loss converges
+this got us to a working prototype - loss converges, albeit poorly

 As an example, you can see our implementation running by opening three seperate terminal windows and running `make server`, `make first` and `make second`, which will train a CNN on CIFAR10.